sourcegraph/about/handbook/engineering/distribution/recurring_processes.md

 #### Why bi-weekly & asynchronous updates?

-We use asynchronous updates via Slack and GitHub instead of face-to-face video call stand-ups because:
+We use asynchronous updates via Slack and GitHub instead of face-to-face video call stand-ups because it allows:

-- It allows you to write your update and consume other's updates at your own pace.
+- You to write your update and consume other's updates at your own pace.
-- It allows others to opt-out of deep conversations about issues they may not have stake in. (topics worth discussing with the entire team can be brought up at the weekly team sync)
+- Others to opt-out of conversations they may not have stake in easily (topics worth discussing with the entire team can be brought up at the weekly team sync.)

-We use a bi-weekly update frequency instead of daily or weekly because:
+We use a bi-weekly update frequency because:

 - Daily updates are too frequent, tedious to write out, tedious to consume, and give the impression that someone wants an hour-by-hour account of work (we do not).
-- Weekly updates make it easy to forget what you did at the start of the week, make it easy to forget to ask for help, and make it hard for others to offer help in a timely fashion.
+- Weekly updates make it easy to forget what you did at the start of the week, forget to ask for help, and make it hard for others to offer help in a timely fashion.
-- Bi-weekly updates encourage posting updates and gathering feedback regularly, while still focusing on just the high-level / key points of interest.
+- Bi-weekly updates encourage posting updates and gathering feedback regularly, while still focusing on just the high-level key points of interest.

-- We want to respect autonomy and view updates as a tool to help remind team members to collaborate together, ask for help, and perform self-reflection about whether your current focus is right or not.
+We want to respect autonomy and view updates as a tool to help remind team members to collaborate together, ask for help, and perform self-reflection about whether your current focus is right or not.

 ### Distribution management sync